-Students are strongly encouraged to register for the U.S. Department of State Smart Traveler Enrollment Program (STEP) to receive up-to-date safety and security information and help them reach you in case of an emergency, whether natural disaster, civil unrest or a family emergency.
+You are strongly encouraged to sign up for the U.S. Department of State Smart Traveler Enrollment Program (STEP) to receive up-to-date safety and security information and help them reach you in case of an emergency abroad, whether natural disaster, civil unrest or a family emergency.
 This will also help family and friends get in touch with you in an emergency.